inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 FIFO Queue
 ^^^^^^^^^^

-The :ned:`FifoQueue` module implements a passive FIFO queue with unlimited buffer space.
+The :ned:`PacketQueue` module implements a passive FIFO queue with unlimited buffer space.
 It can be combined with algorithmic droppers and schedulers to form an IPacketQueue compound module.